The US SEC iXBRL Reporting Mandate

 Source: US SEC Website

-Form S-1 – This is the initial registration form for public companies based in the US required by the SEC for new securities.
+Form S-1 – This is the initial registration form for public companies based in the US.
+Form S-1 is desired under SEC Reporting requirements for new securities.
 Securities meeting the criteria must file an S-1 before shares can be listed on a national stock exchange like the NYSE.
 This form is usually filed by companies in anticipation of their initial public offering (IPO).

 Form S-3 – This is a simplified registration form for registering securities with the US SEC for US-based companies only.
 It is used by businesses that have already met other reporting requirements.
 It is generally filed concurrently with preferred or common stock offerings but may also be filed when a company wishes to raise more capital as a secondary offering after an IPO.

 Form S-4 – A publicly-traded company will file this form with the SEC to register any material information that relates to an acquisition or a merger.
-Companies seeking a hostile takeover of another company must file this form with the SEC in the interest of full public disclosure as investors will assume stock prices to trade at a premium.
+Companies seeking a hostile takeover of another company must file this form to meet SEC reporting requirements in the interest of full public disclosure as investors will assume stock prices to trade at a premium.
 This form contains information regarding risk factors, ratios, terms of the transaction, material contracts with the company being acquired, and pro forma financial information.

 Form S-11 – This form is used to register securities for real estate investment trusts (REITs) with the US SEC.
 REITs own, operate, or finance properties that produce income.
 They pool the capital of many investors to make investments in real estate available to individual investors and work like mutual funds in that regard.